-Thanks to the continued generosity and support of the Indian River County community, Scholarship Foundation awarded $664,720 in financial aid awards on May 17, 2022 at its 57th Annual Awards Ceremony held at Indian River Charter High School.
-Forty local students, including three recipients already in college and seven high school seniors who will receive their AA degrees from Indian River State College, will receive 77 scholarships to study at 22 colleges and universities in nine states and Washington, DC.
+Thanks to the continued generosity and support of the Indian River County community, Scholarship Foundation awarded $725,400 in financial aid awards on May 16, 2023 at its 58th Annual Awards Ceremony held at Vero Beach High School Performing Arts Center.
+Thirty-seven local students, including three recipients already in college and seven high school seniors who will receive their AA degrees from Indian River State College, will receive 84 scholarships to study at 21 colleges and universities in nine states.

-The awards, which are based on financial need and potential to succeed in college, range from $1,000 up to $7,500 per year and are renewable for up to three years—providing support to students through the time needed to earn a bachelor’s degree.
-The new recipients join 82 past recipients who are renewing scholarships received in prior years.
+The awards, which are based on financial need and potential to succeed in college, range from $4,000 up to $30,000, payable over 1, 2, 3, or 4 years —providing support to students through the time needed to earn a bachelor’s degree.
+The new recipients join 83 past recipients who are renewing scholarships received in prior years.
 Scholarship Foundation awards open pathways otherwise unavailable to our students.
 They allow a student to attend a four-year university in lieu of a community college, to work less so as to be able to pursue an additional major or get involved in a wider range of activities, and to dramatically reduce or eliminate student loan debt they would need to incur.